-Or something.
 The what isn’t as important as the mindset; if you’re doing something you love (or need to do), you owe it to yourself to find a way to make it fun for yourself.

 Like these cops in Reno 911.

-Make some room to tell your own story.
-Or, in other words: Where’s your Meow game?
+In other words: Where’s your Meow game?